mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced-configuration/configuration-reference/index.md

 curl -fsSL https://ipinfo.io/ip
 ```

+## license_key_contents
+A license key helps to administer your cluster in conformance with your license requirements.
+A license contains the maximum number of nodes attached to a cluster at any given time and the start and end date of the license.The license key must reside in a genconf/license.txt file.
+This parameter is used when an user wants to directly specify the license in the config.yaml.
+Example: `license_key_contents: xyz`.

 ## log_directory
 The path to the installer host logs from the SSH processes.
 By default, this is set to `/genconf/logs`.
 In most cases this should not be changed because `/genconf` is local to the container that is running the installer, and is a mounted volume.